 This pink-flowering crabapple prefers well-watered sandy loam, but it tolerates both acidic and alkaline soils and can even be grown in clay.
 Once it is established, it is drought-tolerant.
 Plant in USDA Hardiness Zones 4 through 8 in full sun.

-3. Crape myrtle (Laegerstromia species)
+3. Crape Myrtle (Laegerstromia species)

 Crape myrtles grown in full sun put on put on a show of different shades of pink, white, red, or purple blossoms all summer long.
 Their leaves turn bright red in the fall.
 Then this deciduous tree displays interesting bark with strips of color all winter.